pedroramaciotti/pandasgraph/README.md

 # pandasgraph
-A module of graph algorithms for pandas
+A module for graph algorithms in pandas